dannysaleeb/analogy/README.md

 <div align='center'>

+**DS**:
-DS:         what does "que todos sepassan en flores" mean?
+what does "que todos sepassan en flores" mean?

+**ChatGPT**:
-ChatGPT:    The phrase "que todos se pasan en flores" is not a standard expression in Spanish, and it does not have a clear or direct translation into English.
+The phrase "que todos se pasan en flores" is not a standard expression in Spanish, and it does not have a clear or direct translation into English.

 It is possible that this phrase was intended to mean "that everyone is covered in flowers" or "that everyone is immersed in flowers".
 However, without more context or information about the origin of the phrase, it's difficult to determine the intended meaning with certainty.

 If you can provide more context or information about the origin of the phrase, I may be able to provide a more accurate interpretation.

+**DS**:
-DS:         It is the title of an imitative piece of music for two viols
+It is the title of an imitative piece of music for two viols

+**ChatGPT**:
-ChatGPT:    Ah, in that case, "Que todos se pasan en flores" could be translated as "May everyone revel in flowers."
+Ah, in that case, "Que todos se pasan en flores" could be translated as "May everyone revel in flowers."

 As a title of a piece of music, it is not necessarily meant to have a direct and literal meaning, but rather to evoke a particular mood or feeling that the composer wants to convey through the music.

 In this case, the phrase suggests a joyful, festive atmosphere, with everyone surrounded by and celebrating with flowers.
 The music may be intended to capture this sense of celebration and joy.

 </div>

+The continuation of the piece will explore ornamentation, inspired by the given title.

+Examples of the generated chains of pitch intervals can be found in analogy/viols/output

+The notated music in progress can be found in "analogy/viols/pdf/everyone is covered in flowers - Full Score.pdf"

+The code is found in "analogy/viols/scd/VDG Duets.scd"